lubaochuan/db_workers/README.md

 ```

 ## Queries
-1. Write An SQL query to fetch "FIRST_NAME" from Worker table using the alias name as "WORKER_NAME".
+1. Write an SQL query to fetch "FIRST_NAME" from Worker table using the alias name as "WORKER_NAME".
 ```
 +-------------+
 | WORKER_NAME |